bitcoin-ljubljana/meetup/README.md

 If you want to be informed about new events join our [meetup.com group](https://www.meetup.com/bitcoin-ljubljana/).

-To support Bitcoin Ljubljana meetup you can [donate here](https://donate.bitcoin-ljubljana.si).
-For sponsorships and other questions you can reach out to hello@bitcoin-ljubljana.si.
+To support Bitcoin Ljubljana meetup you can [donate here](https://bitcoin.si/donacije/).
 Bitcoin Ljubljana [telegram invite](https://t.me/+2xbb7IpoP0IyMDNk).

 If you want to follow us on social media - [@BitcoinLJ](https://twitter.com/BitcoinLJ), [Linkedin](https://www.linkedin.com/company/bitcoin-ljubljana/).